 You’ll know that our blog is called Coffee House, but you might not know why.
 Journalistic innovation requires good writing, certainly, but also two other factors: technology and an audience.
 The Spectator came about because these three were aligned.
 Addison, a brilliant essayist, provided the content.
 A guy called Sam Buckley had the printing technology (more about him later) and the new breed of coffee houses provided the audience.
 They represented a revolution: before they came along, high-level debate had been confined to university quads and royal courts.
-But Glorious Revolution of 1688 had created the conditions for a massive economic expansion and the rise of new kind of man.
+But the Glorious Revolution of 1688 had created the conditions for a massive economic expansion and the rise of a new kind of man.
 One who would pay to read, and to learn.
 For the first time in history, writers (like Addison) could be funded by readers (as opposed to a patron) and the basis of journalism was created.
 These readers gathered in coffee houses, keen to learn and debate.
 Without the coffee houses, there would not have been a Spectator.